nRFCloud/utils/README.md

 The scripts in this repository mainly use endpoints in [the REST API](https://api.nrfcloud.com/v1).

-The scripts are gathered from various teams and organized according to their programmatic language: [Python](https://github.com/nRFCloud/utils/tree/master/python/modem-firmware-1.3%2B).

 See also the official [nRF Cloud documentation](https://docs.nordicsemi.com/bundle/nrf-cloud/page/index.html).

 ## Install